rainbow494/arch-1/doc/en-us/voltdb-decapitates-six-sql-urban-myths-and-delivers-internet.markdown

 *   **A limited subset of SQL '99 is supported**.
 DDL operations like ALTER and DROP aren't supported.
 Operations having to do with users, groups and security have been moved into XML configuration files.
 Updating table structure on the fly is convenient, but it's not fast, so it's out.
 You are also discouraged from doing SUM operations because it would take a long time and block other transactions.
 Single threading means you must quantize your work into small enough chunks that don't stall the work pipeline.
 The goal is to have transactions run in under [50 milliseconds](http://community.voltdb.com/node/119).
 This is all done for speed.
 *   [Design a schema and workflow to use single-sited procedures](https://source.voltdb.com/browse/~raw,r=3/Documentation/trunk/userdocs/UsingVoltDB/designingapp.xml).
 Data for a table is stored in a partition that is split onto different nodes.
 Each set of data on a node is called a_ slice_.
 When a query can run on a single node it it is said to be _single-sited_.
 Performance is clearly best when a query can run on just one node against a limited set of data.
 *   **Challenging operations model**.
 Changing the database schema or reconfiguring the cluster hardware requires first saving and shutting down the database.
 An exception are stored procedures which can be updated on the fly.
 In general, choosing speed as the primary design point has made the development and deployment process complicated and limiting.
 VoltDB, for example, does not support bringing a node back into the cluster while the database is running.
 All clients must be stopped, the database must be snapshotted, the database must be restarted in a special mode, the data is reloaded, and then clients can be restarted.
 See [Using VoltDB](http://community.voltdb.com/downloads) for more details.
 *   **No WAN support**.
 In the case of a network partition VoltDB chooses consistency over availability, so you will see a hiccup until connectivity can be restored.
-Out of all the possible failures, Mr. Stonebraker argues, network partitioning is one of the least likely failures, especially compared to programmer error, so choosing strong consistency over availability is the right engineering call. <span style="color: #000000; font-family: Verdana; -webkit-border-horizontal-spacing: 2px; -webkit-border-vertical-spacing: 2px;">Future versions of VoltDB will do more to address this single-data-center catastrophe scenario.</span>
+Out of all the possible failures, Mr. Stonebraker argues, network partitioning is one of the least likely failures, especially compared to programmer error, so choosing strong consistency over availability is the right engineering call.
+Future versions of VoltDB will do more to address this single-data-center catastrophe scenario.
 *   **OLAP is purposefully kept separate**.
 VoltDB is only for OLTP.
 It's not for reporting or OLAP because those uses require locks be taken which destroys performance.
 Every update is spooled to a (optional) companion warehouse system that is a second or two behind the main transaction system (yet is perfectly consistent).
 The companion system could be something like Vertica, an analytics RDBMS also built by Mr. Stonebraker.
 The justification for this split of responsibilities is that one size does not fit all.
 You should run transactions on something that is good at transactions and run reporting on something that's good at reporting.
 An specialized transaction architecture will run circles around (50 times to 100 times faster) a one size fits all solution.

 VoltDB is different because it has consciously been architected to remove what [research shows](http://portal.acm.org/citation.cfm?id=1376616.1376713) are the four common sources of overhead in database management systems: _logging (19%), [latching](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.109.8323&rep=rep1&type=pdf) (19%), locking (17%), B-tree, and buffer management operations_ (35%).
 By removing all removing all four sources overhead VoltDB can be really fast while still being ACID.
 How fast?